 How to track low libido during menopause

-Track libido patterns privately to identify contributing factors and prepare for clinician conversations.
+Track libido patterns privately to identify contributing factors and prepare for physician conversations.

 Libido changes during menopause are common and multifactorial.
 Tracking helps identify which factors contribute most to your experience.